Skip to main content

 port: 143 # IMAP listener, Agent don't support IMAPS here

-# For an additional Dovecot running outside any container
+# For an additional Dovecot running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"